igordejanovic/rustemo/docs/src/handling_errors/handling_errors.md

 state in which the parser will know what to do by just looking at one token ahead.
-If the parser would know by looking at more tokens ahead than we have a local ambiguity, but if there are situations in which the parser couldn't decide with unlimited lookahead then our language is ambiguous.
+If the parser would know by looking at more tokens ahead than we have a local ambiguity, but if there are situations in which the parser couldn't decide with unlimited lookahead then our language is ambiguous which means that some inputs may have more than one interpretation.

 Let's investigate a conflict on a famous _if-then-else_ ambiguity problem.
-For example, if we have this little grammar which describes language of nested `if`
+For example, if we have this little grammar which describes a language of nested `if` statements:
-statement:

 ```
 {{#include if_then_else.rustemo}}